Innovative Urbanism: Duin and Homerus

 Visit two neighbourhoods with us which are based on innovative urban plans!
 We’ll show you self-build housing, a tiny housing building expo and a residential area embedded in artificial dunes.

-Programme: Duin and Homerus
+Tour Highlights: Duin and Homerus

 • Explanations about the creation of the polders, masterplan for Almere, growth of the city, plans for the future